Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

         +  /datasets/driving/{location}/{location}_driving_distances.csv
             -  Contains OSM driving distances for all origin, destination pairs.
 Calculated externally of these programs.
         +  /datasets/polling/{location}/{location}.csv
             - Contains the results of the Equitable Polling Locations program.
+        + /datasets/census/tiger/{location}
+            - Contains Census Tiger/Line Shapefiles.
+Used to calculate land mass for population density.

-        Both input data sets are merged to construct the data from which the sample is extracted.
+        All input data sets are merged to construct the data from which the sample is extracted.

     - Output
         + /datasets/driving/{location}/{location}_compare_driving_distances.csv